bettr-casino/slots-game-plugins/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## About
-This is the Challenges repository for the Bettr Casino Slots App.
+This is the repository for Bettr Casino Online Slots.

 ## Description
 Bettr Casino is an Open Source Slots Casino Development Platform.